Scott Miller (activist): Ambassador to Switzerland

 On August 6, 2021, President Joe Biden announced his intent to nominate Miller to be the U.S. Ambassador to Switzerland and Liechtenstein.
 The post is traditionally given to a political appointee, often a prominent donor.
+Notable LGBTQ+ organizations like Victory Fund praised Miller's nomination.

 On August 10, 2021, his nomination was sent to the Senate.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on November 2, 2021.
+In his prepared testimony, Miller highlighted priorities that would guide his work if confirmed.
 The committee reported him favorably on December 15, 2021.

 On December 18, 2021, the United States Senate confirmed his nomination by voice vote.
 He was sworn in on December 21, 2021.
 He presented his letters of credence to the President of the Swiss Confederation, Ignazio Cassis, on January 11, 2022.
 On February 16, 2022, he presented his credentials to Alois, Hereditary Prince of Liechtenstein at Vaduz Castle.
+Miller is one of a small number of openly gay U.S. Ambassadors.

 Personal life

 Miller married Tim Gill, the founder of Quark, in 2009, in a ceremony officiated by Governor Deval Patrick.
 The couple lives in Phipps Mansion in Denver.
+His official residence is Villa Blumenrain in Bern, Switzerland.